lanzilot/healthcare-databricks-pipeline/README.md

-# Healthcare Patient Stay Analytics on Databricks
+# Healthcare Patient Analytics on Databricks

 ## Overview
 End‑to‑data pipeline on Databricks using the medallion architecture (bronze → silver → gold).